 It comes with an instruction sheet for the kids (see picture).
 To explain the science behind the power of our Cuddlebuddies, we also include an insert for parent.
 To read what it says, click the “Parent’s Insert” tab to the left.
 This makes it an educational gift for parents as well as their children.
 You will want to read the instructions and the different affirmations to preschool children.
 They will be able to tell them apart by their color.

-We now have FIVE different CuddleBuddies to choose from.
-To read about our other four cuddlebuddies, click here.
+We now have four different CuddleBuddies to choose from.
+To read about our other three cuddlebuddies, click here.